 There is a reason why the late great musician James Brown is honored as the ‘Godfather of Soul.’
 That reason is songs like “It’s a Man’s Man’s Man’s World.”
 The song is one of the most famous tracks on Brown’s extensive catalog over the span of 50 years of his career and a mandatory act in his concerts.

-The original 2 minute 52-second version of the song released on February 16, 1966, and has managed to transcend soul music through several generations into the future.
-The song also earned #1 on Billboard R&B chart and #8 on Billboard Hot 100 chart.
+The original 2-minute 52-second version of the song was released on February 16, 1966, and has managed to transcend soul music through several generations into the future.
+The song also earned #1 on the Billboard R&B chart and #8 on Billboard Hot 100 chart.